Ladies' Gaelic Football Association

 The Ladies' Gaelic Football Association (Cumann Peil Gael na mBan) is the main governing body for ladies' Gaelic football.
 It organises competitions such as the All-Ireland Senior Ladies' Football Championship and the Ladies' National Football League.

 Foundation

-The Ladies' Gaelic Football Association was founded on 18 July 1974 at a meeting held at the Hayes' Hotel in Thurles, County Tipperary, almost ninety years after the Gaelic Athletic Association was founded in the same hotel.
+The Ladies' Gaelic Football Association was founded on 18 July 1974 at a meeting held at the Hayes' Hotel in Thurles, County Tipperary, almost ninety years after the Gaelic Athletic Association was founded at the same hotel.
 Representatives from four counties – Offaly, Kerry, Tipperary and Galway – attended the meeting.
 In the same year the LGFA also organised the inaugural All-Ireland Senior Ladies' Football Championship.
 The LGFA was recognised by the Gaelic Athletic Association in 1982.